-The Wilson Clash series of rackets are increasingly becoming one of the most popular racket ranges amongst adult recreational players as they are forgiving rackets that offer great arm comfort due to their low stiffness rating.
+Wilson Clash Rackets are increasingly becoming one of the most popular tennis racket ranges amongst adult recreational players as they are forgiving rackets that offer great arm comfort due to their low frame stiffness ratings.

 Wilson Clash Rackets (V2)

 Wilson has launched a total of six different Clash rackets with some aimed at the beginner level (108 and 100UL), some aimed at the intermediate level (100 and 100L), and some aimed at more advanced players (100 Pro and 98).